Last week my boy and I celebrated our fifteenth wedding anniversary.

 Needless to say, we went to bed very full and very happy.

 The next day dawned bright and beautiful.
-Blue skies and not a whisper of the rain we’d had the day before.
+We were treated to blue skies and not a whisper of the rain we’d had the day before.

 Such a lovely, lovely place, in which to celebrate a special event and I’d highly recommend it.
-I’m only hoping that I don’t have to wait another 15 years, to be treated to a second helping.
+I’m only hoping that I don’t have to wait another 15 years to go again!